 Is There a Kelley Blue Book for RVs?

-NADA Guides have pricing information for all vehicles, including boats, RVs, and even manufactured homes.
-Although it’s a good starting point, it’s not the end-all-be-all for pricing a used RV.
+The JD Power RV Price Guides have pricing information for all vehicles, including boats, RVs, and even manufactured homes.
+Remember, it’s a good starting point, but it’s not the end-all-be-all for pricing a used RV.

 Are you trying to determine how much your used RV is worth?
-You can use the NADA Guides similarly to the Kelley Blue Book for RVs to help you price your used rig.
-But you also have more options.
+You can use the JP Power RV Price Guides similarly to how you use the Kelley Blue Book for cars to help you price your used RV.
+But you also have other options.
 Here are some steps to find a reasonable price for selling your RV.

-First, check the NADA Guides to find your RV year, make, and floorplan.
+First, check the JP Power RV Price Guides to find your RV year, make, and floorplan.
 You may not find your specific floor plan or model if you have an older or less common RV.
 If that’s the case, find a similar unit or model to start your base pricing ideas.

-Like Kelley Blue Book, NADA Guides will have you enter your zip code, as different locations can affect RV pricing.
+Like Kelley Blue Book, JP Power RV Price Guides will have you enter your zip code, as different locations can affect RV pricing.
 You can choose to see the base pricing for your model or click through and add other features and upgrades.